A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 - Copper: Prevents or reduces oxidative damage caused by infections or injuries.
 It’s also needed to strengthen connective tissues (5).

-- Beta-hydroxy-beta-methylbutyrate (HMB): A metabolite of the branched-chain amino acid l-leucine, that decreases muscle protein breakdown and supports muscle protein synthesis (6).
+- Beta-hydroxy-beta-methylbutyrate (HMB): A metabolite of the branched-chain amino acid l-leucine, which decreases muscle protein breakdown and supports muscle protein synthesis (6).

 - L-arginine: A conditionally essential amino acid that is not essential except in times of stress or injury.
 It produces nitric oxide, a molecule involved in vasodilation and development of new blood vessels (7).